tonioloewald/bindinator.js/docs/react.md

 ```
 In `b8r` we would disable the submit button with a simple binding.
 Allowing the user
 to click the button but ignoring the click is a UI _antipattern_.
 Things that won't work
-should look like they aren't working.
+should look and behave like they aren't going to work.
 ```
     const newItem = {
       text: this.state.text,
       id: Date.now()
 ```
-We need to mock a unique `id` because rendering arrays correctly in React requires a unique
+We need to mock a unique `id` because rendering arrays correctly in React requires a _unique_
-key value, and using the index is not efficient (if the array gets reordered).
-In `b8r` if you
+key value, and using the index is not efficient (if the array gets reordered you may discover
+that you aren't correctly and/or efficiently redrawing the DOM).

-don't have a unique key, you can use `_auto_` and `b8r` will create the unique ids for you.
+In `b8r` if you don't have a unique key, you can use `_auto_` and `b8r` will create the unique
+ids for you.
+If you don't have a unique key, `b8r` will just handle updates less efficiently.
 ```
     };
     this.setState(state => ({